9 Secrets About Boulder, Colorado

 One of the sweetest places in town is Piece, Love & Chocolate, a local chocolatier that is packed wall-to-wall with handmade truffles, cakes, candies and sipping chocolate.
 Pick out a few melty bites and grab a seat at the shop's only booth.
 Now look at the brick wall right next to you and you’ll see tiny, folded-up notes tucked into crevices.
 Scribble a wish, thought or love note of your own and add to it.
 Another local chocolate-maker, Chocolove, prints a love poem on the wrapper of every chocolate bar it produces, too.
 You'll find Chocolove at just about any grocery store in town.

 Keep an eye out for inquisitive cats peering out alleyways, old phone booths, and electrical boxes.
 These friendly felines are the creation of the enigmatic street artist who signs his works, “SMiLE.”
 His paintings also include iconic figures such as Jack Kerouac, Allen Ginsberg, Kurt Cobain, Van Gogh and the Dalai Lama.
 We’re estimating there are a few dozen around town.
 Here’s a hint: if you’re getting a latte at Boxcar Coffee, you’re getting hotter.

-About a five-minute walk from downtown Boulder is the Settler’s Park Trailhead (so named because it was the location of Boulder’s first non-Native American settlement).
+About a five-minute walk from downtown Boulder is the trailhead at The Peoples' Crossing (formerly "Settlers Park").
 Here, the relatively gentle, short Red Rocks Trail winds up into otherworldly, ochre-colored sandstone outcroppings that mimic those of its much more famous cousin: the legendary Red Rocks Amphitheatre in Morrison, Colorado.
 While there’s no live music in Boulder’s Red Rocks (unless you bring your own instrument!), the views are superb and it’s an excellent spot to drape yourself over a sun-warmed boulder or enjoy a picnic.

 Classic Facets is a longtime favorite on Pearl Street, with gleaming cases of high-end vintage jewelry — much of it rare and priced accordingly.
 However, if you ask politely, they’ll let you paw through a stash of drawers in the back of the shop, plainly labeled “blue bracelets,” “green earrings,” “pink necklaces,” and so on.
 They contain piles of baubles for a steal.